fernandoescolar/vscode-solution-explorer/README.md

 - `vssolution.xxprojItemTypes` Type of XML element to put in the xxproj files.

+- `vssolution.xmlspaces` Spaces to be used for indenting XML output.
+It could be a number or an string. ex.
+"2", " " or "t".

 - `vssolution.altSolutionFolders` If there is no solution in the workplace root folder, it will search for solutions in any of these folders.

 ###### Example